All Episodes

 She called the people showing up at town hall meetings Nazis that are wearing swastikas.

-And you're purposely leaving that out of this, so you can run with your template.
+And you're purposely leaving that out of this so you can run with your template.

-The Obama machine starts attacking half the American people, calling them an unruly mob.
+And then, of course, the White House, the Obama machine starts attacking half the American people, calling them an unruly mob.

-Nobody called him Hitler, but you compare his health care plan to the National Socialist Healthcare Plan in Germany, and I'm gonna find a lot of similarities there.
+Nobody calling Hitler, but you compare his health care plan to the National Socialist Healthcare Plan in Germany.

 Nobody, you know, we've written about this extensively.

-Andy McCarthy has nobody's talking genocide here, nobody's talking racism.
+Andy McCarthy has nobody's talking genocide here.

 We're talking socialism.